ravi72munde/scala-spark-cab-rides-predictions/README.md

 # scala-spark-cab-rides-predictions
-A big data project for predicting prices of Uber/Lyft rides depending on the weather
+A big data project for predicting prices of Uber/Lyft rides depending on the weather Dataset was compiled and uploaded to Kaggle.
+Can be found here https://www.kaggle.com/ravi72munde/uber-lyft-cab-prices

 ## Contributors:
 * Ravi Munde